danrachita/announcement/README.md

 blazarium, utum are currently no official github, no website, no explorer site.
 And also no discord, twitter, or telegram community.
 Robin project will manage only on github.
 The current exchange is only traded on Graviex.net.
 At first they are exist.
 But they closed their services in own office.
 However, there are many nodes and staking operators.
 And there are still coin holders.
 For them, Robin project will continue to serve on github.

-blazarium official github is closed : https://github.com/blazarium/blazarium
+blazarium official github is closed : https://github.com/blazarium/blazarium [`new link`](https://github.com/robinadaptor/blazarium)
 utum official github is closed : https://github.com/UtumDev/Utum

 It can also be scrambled using the source or binary file of the wrong URL address.